Booster seats - are you breaking the law?

 Some parents prefer to keep their child in a toddler seat for as long as possible because he or she is kept secured in the seat by a five-point harness, rather than swapping to a Group 2/3 seat, which uses the car's adult seat belt to keep a child in place.
 Some may also be using an extended rear-facing seat, which will keep your child rear-facing until 105cm.

 Our car seat experts recommend using the lowest group seat for as long as possible.

 There are some seats available which have extended harness use, plus other seats which also have innovative ways of dealing with this issue.

 Isofix and booster seats

 Isofix connectors on a high-backed booster seat don’t work in the same way as they do for baby or toddler car seats.
 The connectors are used mainly to keep the seat stable and securely in place when it’s not in use, so it doesn’t fly forward and hit you if you have to brake suddenly or are involved in a crash and the kids aren't on board.

 It’s the adult seat belt in a Group 2/3 seat that helps distributes the force of a crash away from a child’s body.
 Some seats in this category have Isofit connectors, rather than Isofix, They're similar but are more like soft latches, or hooks which attach to the anchor points in your car.

 Top five high-backed booster seats

-You'll have no issues installing this lightweight high-backed booster seat, which is approved for use from 15kg to 36kg (approximately four to 12-years old).
+You'll have no issues installing this lightweight high-backed booster seat, which is approved for use from 15kg to 36kg (approximately four to 12 years old).
 It’s easy to fit, and you can install it using the adult seat belt and Isofix, which means it stays secure in the car even when not in use.
 It has a nice sitting position and a large, well-padded seat, plus it doesn’t take up much room in the back of your car.
-If it catches your eye, we’ve found it for £20 off, so the price is £140 instead of £160.